-As you know, on August 24th we will be featuring our latest speaker in our Speaker Series, Lynne Murphy, discussing “The Prodigal Tongue: The Love-Hate Relationship Between British and American English.”
-To give our patrons an idea of what to expect, I had the opportunity to ask Lynne a few questions about her background and British and American English.
+On August 24th, 2019 we featured our latest speaker in our Speaker Series, Lynne Murphy, discussing “The Prodigal Tongue: The Love-Hate Relationship Between British and American English.”
+I had the opportunity to ask Lynne a few questions about her background and British and American English.
 Here’s what she had to say…

 Tell me about your linguistic and academic background.